 How much does it cost to get your hair dreaded?

 The price of getting dreads varies extensively.
 You can get them for free or pay hundreds (sometimes thousands) of dollars, depending on the way you choose to get them done.
-To get a better idea of the best way to start your dreads and stay within your budget, you can check out this post.
+To get a better idea of the best way to start your dreads and stay within your budget, you can check out this article.